 Q: How long do employees need to be furloughed?

-Q: Can an employee on reduced hours be furloughed?
+Q: Can an employee be part working and part furloughed?

 Q: What do Businesses need to do Immediately?